Bologna | A Foto Tour for Foodies

 Stroll and photograph with free time for lunch in Brisighella

-Leave for the village of Dozza
+Visit the village of Dozza with it’s murals and castle

 Wine tasting at the Regional Enoteca in the Dozza Castle